 Fashions of London and Paris, March 1798.

-This print is from the very first issue of this small, inexpensive magazine, the first and only magazine at this time devoted entirely to fashion.
+This print is from the very first issue of this small, inexpensive magazine.
+It was devoted entirely to fashion.
 There were only three other ladies’ magazines in 1798 that included fashion prints: The very upscale and expensive Gallery of Fashion; The Lady’s Magazine, which started out in 1770 with black and white fashion prints in a few issues but then stopped including them again until around 1800; and the brand new The Lady’s Monthly Museum, another small inexpensive publication that appeared to include fashion prints begrudgingly to appease their female readership.
-While the other magazines included one or two prints per issue, Fashions of London and Paris often included as many as 5 prints, the number varying with each issue.
+While the other magazines included one or two prints per issue, Fashions of London and Paris published at least 3 prints per month, and sometimes as many as 5 prints.
 The quality of the prints was not high, but they do have a certain charm.

 This print appears to show the same dress and headdress in different colors.

 This print is described in the magazine as follows: